10 Best Grilled Vegetable Dishes

 Yes, there are two main reasons for marinating veggies before cooking them on your grill--taste and moisture.

-Marinating helps to add a lot of flavor to vegetables and that’s why I came up with these 6 Marinating Sauces that are great for vegetables, tofu, and even stir-fries.
+Marinating helps to add a lot of flavor to vegetables and that’s why I came up with these 6 Oil-Free Marinating Sauces that are great for vegetables, tofu, and even stir-fries.
 These are some of the most popular ones.

 These sauces help give those veggies an extra pop of flavor, and they keep them from drying on the grill too.
-I suggest marinating for at least 3 hours before grilling, and even longer is better.
+I suggest marinating for at least 3 hours before grilling and even longer is better.

 Side dishes that go well with grilled vegetables